 All that to say, do what best fits your personality and interests.

 Take a walk or a hike.
 This doesn’t have to be some grand backpacking trip, though if that’s your thing go for it.
-A walk in the park during lunch is good enough.
+Embrace your inner granola girl and take walk in the park during lunch and call it good enough.
 I can’t express how important it is to get outside.

 If it’s especially hot, humid, or uncomfortable pick the times of the day when it isn’t.
 Go for a walk early in the morning before the heat sets in.
 Find a shady cool spot in the mountains (assuming you have them) and get out there in the middle of the day.